mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

       **Optional**
    - Turn on Fetch data using the Realm App.
+     - This option should be turned on when you wish to delegate data fetching logic to your Realm App.
+Specifically, if you have configured Realm Rules that apply to the users that are being authenticated, and you wish to have these rules enforced before the chart is rendered, turn this setting on.
+     - This setting should be left off if you only require Realm to authenticate valid users, and you have no desire to filter data by their role in your Realm App. i.e, all valid users see the same chart, invalid users cannot see the chart.
    - Enter the Realm Service name that retrieves your data.
 By default, this will be `mongodb-atlas`

 ![](https://i.imgur.com/e5DDM4B.png)